Engage in Christ-centered biblical exegesis and expository preaching from the Old and New Testaments.

 The KDMin Program accepts 15 students each year.
 Our requirements are similar to those for the English language DMin Program: an MDiv degree and at least three years in full-time pastoral ministry.
 We seek applicants who are senior pastors with rich pastoral ministry experience.
 Because our classes are small, discussion-based, and have a strong emphasis on practice, we would like our students to benefit not only from the curriculum, but also from one another’s ministry experiences.

-Over three years of coursework, KDMin students are required to take courses at Westminster’s Philadelphia campus for two weeks each summer and may also choose to take an elective course during the winter that would require them to spend an additional week on campus.
-During these weeks, the students will have substantial contact with Westminster’s faculty, who teach over 75 percent of the Program’s courses, accompanied by simultaneous interpretation.
+Over three years of coursework, KDMin students are required to take courses at Westminster’s Philadelphia campus for two weeks each summer and may also choose to take an online course during the winter that would require them to spend an additional week on campus.
+During these weeks, the students will have substantial contact with Westminster’s faculty, who teach over 75 percent of the program’s courses through simultaneous interpretation.

 As a result of the dedication and sincere desire of many people to see a revival in the Korean church, the KDMin Program received generous contributions from many donors to establish the Korean Church Scholarship.
 This scholarship is made available to every student that enters the Program.
 If you would also like to support the establishment of the next generation of Korean church leaders by giving to Westminster’s KDMin Program, please contact us at email@example.com.